 The Yacyretá project began after Paraguay and Argentina entered into a treaty in 1973 (the "Yacyretá Treaty").
 Pursuant to the Yacyretá Treaty, Yacyretá Binational was created for the administration, supervision and operation of the Yacyretá hydroelectric plant.
 Yacyretá Binational is owned by Paraguay's state-owned ANDE and Argentina's state-owned Emprendimientos Binacionales S.A. in a 50/50 joint venture.
-The Yacyretá Treaty establishes that the electricity produced by Yacyretá Binational will be equally divided between Paraguay and Argentina and requires Paraguay and Argentina to purchase jointly or severally, depending on their agreement, all of Yacyretá's installed capacity.
+The Yacyretá Treaty establishes that the electricity produced by Yacyretá Binational will be equally divided between Paraguay and Argentina and requires Paraguay and Argentina to purchase jointly or severally, depending on their a greement, all of Yacyretá's installed capacity.
 The Yacyretá Treaty also provides that all payments to and from Yacyretá Binational are to be made in U.S. dollars.

 The construction of Yacyretá began in 1975.
 Yacyretá's first turbine commenced operations in 1994, and there are 20 turbines in operation as of the date of this Offering Memorandum.
-In 2022, Yacyretá's production of electricity produced at a rate of 16,131 GW/hour, a 21% increase compared to the 13,372 GW/hour produced in 2021.
+In the 11-month period ended November 30, 2023, Yacyretá's produced electricity at a rate of 17,987 GW/hour, a 11.5% increase compared to the 16,131 GW/hour produced in 2022.
 The Yacyretá Treaty remains in force until Argentina and Paraguay mutually agree to terminate the treaty.